-Every person who is arrested in Maryland is entitled to appear before a judge within 24 hours of arrest.
-The judge's duties at the bond hearing depend on whether the defendant was arrested on a warrant, or by a state or local police officer without a warrant.
+Every person who is arrested in Maryland is entitled to appear before a judge or commissioner within 24 hours of arrest for an initial appearance.
+The judge's or commissioner's duty at this hearing depend on whether the defendant was arrested on a warrant, or by a state or local police officer without a warrant.
 If a person is arrested by a police officer, without a warrant, one of the main functions of the first appearance judge is to determine whether there is probable cause to believe that the defendant committed a crime.
 A Maryland criminal lawyer may appear at the first bail review hearing and argue that there was no probable cause to make the arrest.
 A defendant who is arrested without probable cause will be released on his or her own recognizance, and with no conditions of supervision.
 If a person is arrested on a warrant the judge is not required to make a probable cause determination, but must inform the defendant of the charges that he or she is facing, as well as the maximum penalties that each of the charged crimes carries under state law.
 The judge must also provide the defendant with a copy of the charging document if one is available.
 If a district court judge conducts the first appearance hearing on a felony, the judge will inform the defendant that he or she has a right to a preliminary hearing in circuit court within 10 days.
 The judge will then determine if the defendant is eligible for pretrial release.